Spenoki-Solutions-GmbH/slopify/README.md

 * Balance development speed, completion quality and model size.
 * Use clear common sense prompts that solve one task at a time.
 * Proper prompt formating does matter.
+* This is a general but opiniated solution.